aridjayarecipes/cutesrecipes.web.app/content/post/2282-how-to-make-favorite-pumpkin-roll.md

 1. Take  Additional powdered sugar for Decor

-There&#39;s no fret with this pumpkin cake roll.
-With a few simple tips you&#39;ll have perfect swirls of cake and cream cheese filling that will have This is the most important step to get a beautiful pumpkin roll.
+There's no fret with this pumpkin cake roll.
+With a few simple tips you'll have perfect swirls of cake and cream cheese filling that will have This is the most important step to get a beautiful pumpkin roll.
 This pumpkin cake roll is an impressive fall or winter dessert.
 Pumpkin spice flavors combine with a scrumptious cream cheese filling.

 <!--inarticleads2-->